sipeed/MaixPy/docs/doc/en/vision/image_ops.md

 ## Creating an Image

-Creating an image is very simple, you only need to specify the width and height of the image, and the image format:
+To create an image, specify its width, height, and pixel format:

 ```
 from maix import image